Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Uncertainty commutator quantum coherence

-The quantum coherence of a pure qubit, therefore, is related to the ``noncommutativity'' or the ``uncertainty commutator'' of an arbitrary observable and its incoherent part, providing thereby a method of estimating the former physical quantity.
-We now inquire whether the relation also remains valid in higher dimensions.
+The quantum coherence of a single qubit, therefore, is related to the ``noncommutativity'' or the ``uncertainty commutator'' of an arbitrary observable and its incoherent part, providing thereby a method of estimating the former physical quantity.